Navezjt/sd-webui-reactor/README.md

 2. In web-ui, go to the "Extensions" tab and use this URL `https://github.com/Gourieff/sd-webui-roop-nsfw` in the "Install from URL" tab and click "Install"
 3. Please, wait for several minutes until the installation process will be finished
 4. Check the last message in your SD-WebUI Console:
-* If you see the message "--- PLEASE, RESTART the Server! ---" - so, do it, stop the Server (CTRL+C) and start it again.
+* If you see the message "--- PLEASE, RESTART the Server! ---" - so, do it, stop the Server (CTRL+C or CMD+C) and start it again - or just go to the "Installed" tab (*if you have any other Roop-based extension enabled - disable it, otherwise this extension won't work*), click "Apply and restart UI"
-* If you see the message "Done!", just go to the "Installed" tab (*if you have any other Roop extension enabled - disable it, otherwise this extension won't work*), click "Apply and restart UI"
+* If you see the message "Done!", just go to the "Installed" tab (*if you have any other Roop-based extension enabled - disable it, otherwise this extension won't work*), click "Apply and restart UI" - or you can just simply reload the UI
 5. Enjoy!

 <a name="sdnext">If you use [SD.Next](https://github.com/vladmandic/automatic):